Brassica-Trait-Ontology/brato/README.md

 # Brassica Trait Ontology (BraTO)
-This Ontology hosts trait information from all Brassica Crop Species.
-Terms are collected from various trials for several international institutions.
+Brassica Trait Ontology (BRaTO) hosts trait information to describe brassica crop data.
+Terms are collected from various trials run by multiple international consortia including Rapsodyne, OREGIN and RIPR.

 BRATO will be based on the Crop Ontology Trait Dictionary Version 5.